Updated: April 2019

 It takes special handling to keep GeneratePress fast.
 A simple plugin addition can cause Google font loading or jQuery enqueue and other blunders.
-Keep an eye on these things so the speed bonuses are wasted.
+Keep an eye on these things so the speed bonuses aren’t wasted.

 And the test results are incredible:

 We’ve looked at GeneratePress before.
 When did GeneratePress become so magical and wonderful for mobile speed?
 Officially, December 14, 2017 version 2.0.1 was released.
 That’s when all these speed features appeared.

 Compressed file size: 913k.

 Retention rate: 8 percent (or better – we don’t have access to the proprietary stats).

 Most commercial and free themes now include Font Awesome.
 It is a workaround to create social icons, responsive-menu-hamburger icons, and search-field icons.
 It causes site drag.
 Dequeuing Font Awesome for speed unfortunately ruins mobile screens.